Brain Health Part 1 - The stress connection and the remedy.

-The fact is, this stuff is a really big deal, and I'm sharing the content from my class with you since I don't want you to miss out on such an important topic.
+The fact is, this stuff is a really big deal, and I don't want you to miss out on such an important topic.

 Like I've emphasized in my recent online classes, there's no debating that the health of your brain largely determines the quality of your life - it's responsible for your mood, memory, thinking, problem solving, communicating with others, and longevity, to name a few.
 And so improving these invaluable parts of our lives deserves as much of our care as anything.
 The good news is the health of your brain can be improved at any stage of your life, making this information important for all readers.